top of page

 Spelling and grammar mistakes

-• It is also a good idea to have your statement seen by someone who can really make it sparkle.
+• It is also a good idea to have your statement seen by someone like a teacher or a mentor who can tease out the details and help highlight your achievements.

 •